Cenotia/yii2-fa-icon-selector/README.md

 YII2 Fa Icon Selector
 ==================

-#### This widgets can be attached to a model attribute in order to associate a FontAwesome icon to it
+#### This widget can be attached to a model attribute in order to associate a FontAwesome icon to it with optional orientation, size and color.
 ####